neocturne/picachoo/README.md

 ./picachoo ~/my-images
 ```

-Then use the four "Browse..." buttons to choose the destination directory for
+Then use the 8 "Browse..." buttons to choose the destination directory for
-each arrow key.
+each directional key.

 ### Key bindings

 - Home, End, Page Up, Page Down, Space: Navigate through the images of the input
   directory
 - F5: Reload contents of input directory
+- Numpad: Move current file into the directory configured for the corresponding
+  direction.
+The Numpad 5 is neutral and will just navigate to the  next file
+  (same as Page Down and Space)
-- Arrow keys: Move current file to one of the configured output directories
+- Arrow keys: Move current file into the directory configured for the corresponding
+  direction.
+The diagonal directions can't be selected using the arrow keys.
+- W, A, S, D: Alternative to the arrow keys
 - Backspace: Undo the last move.
 The number of undo operations is unlimited, but
-  reloading the input directory will reset all undo information.
+  reloading the input directory using F5 will reset all undo information, so no
+  moves that were done before the reload can be undone anymore.

 ## Missing features